-These 'First Man' Photos Of Ryan Gosling As Neil Armstrong Are Literally Out Of This World
+Ryan Gosling Is Starring As Neil Armstrong In 'First Man' & The Pics Are Out Of This World

 Ryan Gosling's career knows no bounds.
 He can play a struggling LA musician, a gangster, a man in love with a doll — no role seems to be off limits or out of range.
 Now he's taking one giant leap for his already-impressive resume, portraying the first-ever person to step foot on the moon.
 These First Man photos of Ryan Gosling as Neil Armstrong provide a sneak peek of the actor's turn as an American icon.